 After some trial and error, I've decided that I only retr0bright cases that have some yellow'ing, but aren't too afflicted.
 I've experienced that very yellow shells take multiple sessions and are a lot more sensitive to scarring.
 Moreover, they tend to turn yellow again, due to exposure to UV-light, anyway.

 Please keep in mind that Retr0bright isn't a fail-safe solution and doesn't do miracles.
-It does make a helluva difference.
+It does make a helluva difference and can restore some of that former glory.

 Constructive comments and/or questions are also very welcome.